MSOE-CPE2600/vector-lab-turney-dederta/README.md

 # Vector Calculator (minimat)

 ## Overview
-minimat is a command-line vector calculator modeled after MatLab.
+Minimat is a command-line vector calculator modeled after MatLab.
 It allows users to define, manipulate, and save 3D vectors.

 ## Features